 with $2(N-3)/(N-2)$ of the two excitations stored in the first two qubits.
-Note that there are $N(N-1)/2$ combinations of qubit pairs that are equally valid to form $\mathcal{S}_1$.

-The advantage and special nature of the ``mirror configuration'' (of lattice constant close or equal to $n\lambda_0$) is illustrated in Fig.~\ref{fig:second-ex}.
-Figure~\ref{fig:second-ex}(a) shows the minimal decay rate $\Gamma^{(2)}_\mathrm{min}$ as a function of qubit number $N$ and relative distance $d$.
+The advantage and special nature of the ``mirror configuration'' (lattice constant close or equal to $n\lambda_0$) is illustrated in Fig.~\ref{fig:second-ex} where (a) shows the minimal decay rate $\Gamma^{(2)}_\mathrm{min}$ as a function of qubit number $N$ and relative distance $d$.
 Qualitatively different spatial correlations $|\langle e_n e_m | \Psi \rangle |^2$ of different types of dark states are shown in Figs.~\ref{fig:second-ex}(b)-(c).
 For $k_\mathrm{1D}d= (2n+1)\pi/2$ with $n \in \mathbb{N}$, the correlations display a checkerboard-type pattern~\cite{Albrecht_2019} due to the fact that the coherent nearest-neighbor and dissipative next-nearest-neighbour interactions in Eq.~\eqref{ham1} are zero.
 Figure~\ref{fig:second-ex}(c) shows a typical state, described by a fermionic Ansatz, where two-excitation states are composed of single-excitation subradiant states, commonly found as well for multiple excitations~\cite{Asenjo-Garcia2017,zhang2019}.
 For a large number of qubits, $N \gtrsim 50$ and $k_\mathrm{1D}d= (6n-1)\pi/6$, another extremely subradiant two-excitation state emerges with dimerized spatial correlations and a decay rate lower than any fermionic-type state \cite{zhang2019_2}.
-In Fig.~\ref{fig:second-ex}(d), the correlations for the dark state $|\Psi_\mathcal{D}^{(2)}\rangle$ with $k_\mathrm{1D}d=2\pi n$ are shown and the exact form is depicted in Eq.~\eqref{dark2} with the majority of two excitations stored in just two qubits (in the case of Fig.~\ref{fig:second-ex}(d) the central two qubits of a 20-qubit chain).
+In Fig.~\ref{fig:second-ex}(d), the dark state $|\Psi_\mathcal{D}^{(2)}\rangle$ with $k_\mathrm{1D}d=2\pi n$ is shown for a 20-qubit chain and the exact form is depicted in Eq.~\eqref{dark2}.